-Grammar - how appropriate, accurate, and varied your grammar is
+Grammar - how appropriate, accurate and varied your grammar is:

-- Usage of active and passive voice - Verb patterns (infinitives, to-infinitives, gerunds) - Usage of tenses to highlight a point, i.e. longer action when a short action takes place (Past Cont. + Past Simple) - Ability to produce longer, multiple-clause sentences - Conditional sentences
+- Various clauses, like verb and noun clauses - Usage of active and passive voice - Verb patterns (infinitives, to-infinitives, gerunds) - Usage of tenses to highlight a point, i.e. longer action when a short action takes place (Past Cont. + Past Simple) - Ability to produce longer, multiple-clause sentences - Conditional sentences

-Vocabulary - range, flexibility, and accuracy of your words and phrases
+Vocabulary - range, flexibility and accuracy of your words and phrases:

-- Collocations and prepositions - Ability to rephrase in order to clarify a point, especially if your partner does not understand you - No word repetition, good knowledge of synonyms and rephrasing
+- Collocations and prepositions

+- Ability to rephrase in order to clarify a point, especially if your partner does not understand you - No words repetition, good knowledge of synonyms and rephrasing

 - Don't just stick to one tense learn and use many of them.
-For instance, use Present Continuous to talk about plans that somebody else knows about or Past Perfect + Past Simple to highlight how one thing in the past happened before the other. - Conditional sentences are a great way to talk about the results (both real and imaginary) of actions or events that did or did not take place. - Use both active and passive voices.
-Passive voice works great to show a more impersonal and objective view great for Part 3 of the speaking exam! - Demonstrate your ability to rephrase.
-If you feel that you might not have expressed yourself in a clear way, introduce the idea in different words, starting with a phrase like 'In other words' or 'Basically'.
+For instance, use Present Continuous to talk about plans that somebody else knows about or Past Perfect + Past Simple to highlight how one thing in the past happened before the other. - Conditional sentences are a great way to talk about results (both real and imaginary) of actions or events that did or did not take place. - Show likelihood of something with modals (could, might, must) or phrases (probably, likely, seems to be, appears to be, looks like). - Use both active and passive voices.
+Passive voice works great to show more impersonal and objective view great for FCE Speaking Part 3! - Show your ability to rephrase if you feel that you might not have expressed yourself in a clear way, introduce the idea in different words starting with a phrase like 'In other words' or 'Basically'.

-Don't feel bad about making mistakes; if you know you have made one, just correct yourself.
-Your ability to 'fix' a broken phrase is something they expect of you at Cambridge English: First exam.
+Don't feel bad about making a mistake - if you know you have made one, just correct yourself.
+Ability to 'fix' a broken phrase is something they expect of your at Cambridge English: First exam.